DecBayComp/TRamWAy/doc/inference.rst

 Smoothing priors
 """"""""""""""""

-A smoothing prior penalizes the gradients of the inferred parameters.
+A smoothing (improper) prior penalizes the gradients of the inferred parameters.
 It is meant to reinforce the physical plausibility of the inferred maps.
 For example, in certain situations we do not expect large changes in the diffusion coefficient between neighbouring cells.